Six tips when booking a babysitter for the first time

 4. Arrange a meet-up: Feel free to ask your sitter whether they’d be willing to meet up with you before the sit, especially if you’re looking for a longer term arrangement as opposed to a one-off.
 Just be aware they (and we!) think it’s only fair to pay them for their time 🙂

 5. Stay local: If you’re not used to leaving your kids with someone else and/or you’re using a sitter for the first time, it can be a good idea to stay local for that initial sit.
+You can even call the sitter in whilst you’re at home, to give you an extra hand around bath-time or to let you do some work in the other room.
 We see quite a few parents using this tactic to help them, the sitter and their kids get comfortable with each other before becoming more adventurous!

 6. Ask to see their documents: If the babysitter has stated on their profile that they hold any certificates, such as First Aid or DBS/CRB, then feel free to ask them to bring it with them to the sit – they’ll have no problem with this at all.